History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: The only art deco building in London still used for its original purpose.

 Within Freemason's Hall is Memorial Shrine, a memorial to the 3225 masons who perished in WWI.
 Central to this memorial is a gilt casket designed by Walter Gilbert, who also design the Victoria Memorial outside Buckingham Palace.
+The Freemasons' Hall was dedicated on 19 July 1933 by HRH The Duke of Connaught, KG, acting as Grand Master.

 About Freemasons' Hall